lapinek/platform-scripting/README.md

 The scripting objectives and implementation are driven by the product's functionality and the environment it provides.
 Hence, the scripts' location, configuration, security, the data and methods a script can use, and the way the scripts are managed are specific to a product.

-There are certain similarities as well: the choice of scripting languages, ability to access the underlying Java functionality and the context data, logging methods, access to the request object, and ability to make back-channel network requests—all converge into a similar experience at certain level.
+There are certain similarities as well: the choice of scripting languages, ability to access the underlying Java functionality and the context data, logging methods, access to the request object, and ability to make back-channel HTTP requests—all converge into a similar experience at certain level.
 The script configuration and content for all three products could be represented as JSON and saved in the file system.

 The ability of scripts to communicate with external network resources is a powerful tool.
 The current security measures do not seem to apply restrictions to endpoints a script may access, which may represent an additional concern about the script's overall security if the administrative UI/API protections can be breached.
 However, because the same administrative privileges that allow manage scripts will likely allow to change other configuration, the network restriction policies may need to be implemented outside of the product configuration.